-Equipment Use/Notes Clipboard For organization of field sheets and writing surface Field Sheets Field sheets for both dry weather inspection and Dry weather sampling should be available with extras Chain of Custody Forms To ensure proper handling of all samples Pens/Pencils/Permanent Markers For proper labeling Nitrile Gloves To protect the sampler as well as the sample from contamination Flashlight/headlamp w/batteries For looking in outfalls or manholes, helpful in early mornings as well Cooler with Ice For transporting samples to the laboratory Digital Camera For documenting field conditions at time of inspection Personal Protective Equipment (PPE) Reflective vest, Safety glasses and boots at a minimum GPS Receiver For taking spatial location data Water Quality Sonde If needed, for sampling conductivity, temperature, pH Water Quality Meter Hand held meter, if available, for testing for various water quality parameters such as ammonia, surfactants and chlorine Test Kits Have extra kits on hand to sample more outfalls than are anticipated to be screened in a single day Label Tape For labeling sample containers Sample Containers Make sure all sample containers are clean.
+Equipment Use/Notes Clipboard For organization of field sheets and writing surface Field Sheets Field sheets for both dry weather inspection and Dry weather sampling should be available with extras Mobile Device with Collector or Field Maps, including camera and GPS Mobile device used for conducting dry weather screening/sampling.
+Also used for taking photos and geospatial locating of structures.
+Chain of Custody Forms To ensure proper handling of all samples Pens/Pencils/Permanent Markers For proper labeling Nitrile Gloves To protect the sampler as well as the sample from contamination Flashlight/headlamp w/batteries For looking in outfalls or manholes, helpful in early mornings as well Cooler with Ice For transporting samples to the laboratory Digital Camera (or tablet or mobile phone with camera) For documenting field conditions at time of inspection Personal Protective Equipment (PPE) Reflective vest, Safety glasses and boots at a minimum GPS Receiver (or tablet or mobile phone with GPS) For taking spatial location data Water Quality Sonde If needed, for sampling conductivity, temperature, pH Water Quality Meter (if needed) Handheld meters and test kits for testing for various water quality parameters such as ammonia, surfactants, and chlorine.
+See Table 6-2 below for meters used.
+Test Kits Have extra kits on hand to sample more outfalls than are anticipated to be screened in a single day Label Tape For labeling sample containers Sample Containers Make sure all sample containers are clean.
 Keep extra sample containers on hand at all times.
 Make sure there are proper sample containers for what is being sampled for (i.e., bacteria requires sterile containers).
-Pry Bar or Pick For opening catch basins and manholes when necessary Sandbags For damming low flows in order to take samples Small Mallet or Hammer Helping to free stuck manhole and catch basin covers Utility Knife Multiple uses Measuring Tape Measuring distances and depth of flow Safety Cones Safety Hand Sanitizer Disinfectant/decontaminant Zip Ties/Duct Tape For making field repairs Rubber Boots/Waders For accessing shallow streams/areas Sampling Pole/Dipper/Sampling Cage For accessing hard to reach outfalls and manholes
+Pry Bar or Pick For opening catch basins and manholes when necessary Sandbags (if needed) For damming low flows in order to take samples

+Equipment Use/Notes

+Small Mallet or Hammer Helping to free stuck manhole and catch basin covers

+Utility Knife Multiple uses

+Measuring Tape Measuring distances and/or depth of flow

+Safety Cones Safety

+Hand Sanitizer Disinfectant/decontaminant

+Zip Ties/Duct Tape For making field repairs

+Rubber Boots/Waders For accessing shallow streams/areas

+Sampling Pole/Dipper/Sampling Cage For accessing hard to reach outfalls and manholes